ronnymees/introduction_to_prototyping/docs/81_docker/README.md

 # Deploy your project on a Docker container

+First you need to have a server or virtual machine to work on.
+In our case we then have setup a VPN tunnel to that server and use the extension `ssh remote` to connect to the server through Visual Code.

+## Installation of Docker and Docker-compose

 For the installation of docker I will be refering to the install procedure "[Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)"

 ## Making the directory structure in docker